nagappanms/PHONEPE_PULSE_DATA_VISUALIZATION/README.md

 # PHONEPE_PULSE_DATA_VISUALIZATION

 PhonePe Data Visualization and Exploration is a Streamlit application designed for educational purposes.
-It provides dynamic data visualization, interactive charts, and real-time data updates, enabling users to explore and analyze data related to transactions, insurance, and user activities on the PhonePe platform.
+It provides dynamic data visualization, interactive charts, and real-time data updates, enabling users to explore and analyze data related to transactions and user activities on the PhonePe platform.

 # Introduction